 Your Responsibilities as an Employer

-As an employer, your responsibilities, (besides registering with the appropriate WCB and paying premiums), are to work with employees to prevent illness and injury, and to report injuries and help injured employees return to work.
+As an employer, your responsibilities, (besides registering with the appropriate WCB and paying premiums), are to work with employees to prevent illness and injury and to report injuries and help injured employees return to work.

-As you've already guessed, Workers' Compensation is administered provincially rather than federally, which means that exactly which businesses must carry Workers' Compensation insurance and which businesses may choose to carry Workers' Compensation insurance varies from province to territory.
+Workers' Compensation is administered provincially rather than federally, which means that exactly which businesses must carry Workers' Compensation insurance and which businesses may choose to carry Workers' Compensation insurance varies from province to territory.

 Generally, if your business is incorporated, or if you have any employees, you must register with your provincial Workers' Compensation Board or WCB (and pay Workers' Compensation insurance premiums).
 Sole proprietors or independent operators running unincorporated businesses with no employees don't have to register for Workers' Compensation insurance, although they may choose to carry optional coverage.